nashville-software-school/client-side-mastery/projects/tier-3/glassdale/chapters/GLASSDALE_CRIMINAL_API.md

 ## Setup

 1. Install [Postman](https://www.postman.com/downloads/).
-You instruction team will walk you through the basics of usage.
+You coaching team will walk you through the basics of usage.

 ## Introduction